-High court seems wary of involving judges in redistricting
+High court questions courts' role in partisan redistricting

 "Why should we wade into this?"
 Justice Neil Gorusch asked.

 Gorsuch and Justice Brett Kavanaugh pointed out that voters in some states and state courts in others are imposing limits on how far politicians can go in designing districts that maximize one party's advantage.

+Gorsuch said the court's 2015 ruling upholding Arizona voters' decision to take redistricting away from the legislature and create an independent commission shows there are other ways to handle the issue.
+That case was decided by a 5-4 vote before Gorsuch joined the court, with four conservatives in dissent.

-In light of activity at the state level, Kavanaugh asked if the country had reached the point where "this court and this court alone" must act.
+In light of activity at the state level, Kavanaugh asked, "Have we really reached the moment, even though it would be a big lift for this court to get involved, where the other actors can't do it?"

 But there was no certainty that the justices would, in the end, shut courthouse doors to claims over excessive partisan gerrymandering, as the practice of designing districts for political gain is known.

-Kavanaugh, in particular, said he would not dispute the "problems of extreme partisan gerrymandering."
+Kavanaugh, in particular, said he would not dispute that "extreme partisan gerrymandering is a real problem for our democracy."

+Maryland residents Roberts and Kavanaugh also seemed troubled by majority Democrats' efforts to flip a western Maryland seat that had been held by a Republican for 20 years to Democratic control.
+"I mean, it does seem that this is a situation where the state is taking retaliatory action against Republicans who were in that district," Roberts said.

 The cases at the high court mark the second time in consecutive terms the justices are trying to determine if they can set limits on partisan map-making.
 The court also could rule that federal judges should not oversee disputes over districts designed to benefit one political party.